- OFFICIAL NAME = PLURINATIONAL STATE OF BOLIVIA

 Bolivia’s mountainous region is dominated by two great parallel ranges.
 To the west is the Cordillera Occidental, which contains numerous active volcanoes, and to the east is the Cordillera Oriental.

 The Madeira river is the longest river in Bolivia.
-It measures 2,020 miles long and it is a major water body in the continent of South America, as it is one of the biggest tributaries of the Amazon River.
+It measures 2,020 miles long and is a major water body in the continent of South America.
+It is one of the biggest tributaries of the Amazon River.